 In August I posted on Instagram about Obvious Art how this collective of people are disrupting the art world by having invented an algorithm that paints, creating a set of paintings with technology.

 Similar thoughts since I first posted still come to mind, is this art if a machine has made it?
 Or is this showcasing the sometimes absurdity of the art market?

 But a machine is a camera, it’s a printing press, it’s photoshop and so on, and so this now is the evolution from the machines we are used to.
 A new wave of art tech.

-And this talented collective r behind this “machine”, they have invented an algorithm & the tech has made us feel uncomfortable & comfortable, just like art does.
+And this talented collective are behind this “machine”, they have invented an algorithm and the tech has made us feel uncomfortable and comfortable, just like art does.
 It has made us react, just like art does.
-This is either the beginning of a norm as more & more our instincts & emotions are drawn to machine like entities & robots or it is a passing moment in the History of Art, the future history of art.
+This is either the beginning of a norm as more and more our instincts and emotions are drawn to machine like entities and robots or it is a passing moment in the History of Art, the future history of art.

 Whatever it is, it is pretty impressive to have created this algorithm & when you create you are an artist.

 Though aesthetically the paintings could be intriguing, whether the art is impactful in itself maybe is second to the invention.

 And though often in art, machine like tools are used to create artworks, art comes from an artist’s soul, it’s a feeling, an expression and that usually cannot be programmed, unless other reasons are involved.

 That is not to say that the people behind the tech are not expressing an emotion from their artistic soul with the language of tech and maths.

 We cannot deny that tech and art are being fused together even more so than before, but on another hand, maybe they always have been, we are just seeing this now on a grand scale, because when AI is involved it feels like, or it is for now, a separate entity to us.
 I wonder worryingly for how long though.